Regulations and notices

-Based on the feedback heard, the City and County will take the following actions:
+Based on the feedback heard, the City and County is taking the following actions:

 - Propose legislation to implement regional medallions, transition all for-hire vehicles to taxicabs, adopt smart taximeters, adjust insurance requirements and make other changes intended to ease and streamline regulations.
-We expect to transmit legislation to the City Council and County Council by the end of 2021.
+We expect to transmit legislation to the City Council and County Council in Spring 2022.

 - Provide immediate relief through reduced fees for the upcoming licensing year and suspending enforcement of the 10-year vehicle age limit until June 30, 2022.
 The details of this immediate relief package are shown below.